-While the article in Onya praised the ethics behind buying handmade and indie design, and encouraged readers to support Australian designers, there was an expectation of pricing which few Australian designers could make a viable living from.
+While the article I read praised the ethics behind buying handmade and from indie businesses, and it encouraged readers to support Australian designers in particular, there was an expectation of pricing which very few Australian designers could make a viable living from.

 Being truly supportive of independent designers and small shops means embracing the fact that that we need to generate enough income from our businesses to get by in our local economy.

 If you're shopping from local designers always bear in mind that their cost of living is likely to be much the same as your own.
-If designers aren't able to make enough income to get by we will have to find other work and the businesses you love will simply disappear.
+If designers aren't able to make enough income to get by, then we will have to find other work and the businesses you love will simply disappear.

 Indie designers and artisans should be celebrated for their skills and knowledge, the uniqueness of their products and for keeping these sorts of creative, micro businesses alive in your community (and all of the benefits that come from doing so).

 Celebrating cheapness will ultimately kill off small shops and indie design businesses.
 Please don't do it.

 PS.
 If you're a maker or designer (or run another sort of micro business) and you're not sure about what pricing formula to use to professionally price what you do, check out my very comprehensive article: Professional pricing for crafters and designers.

 A version of this article was published in Jeweller's Trade magazine, August 2012 - now Jewellery World